MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

     This creates a company that is similar to the demonstration company with sample data and setup data.
 - **Production - Setup Data Only**
     This creates a company that is similar to **My Company** with setup data but without sample data.
-- **Advanced Evaluation - Complete Sample Data**
-    This creates a company with setup data and complete sample data for all features, including Manufacturing and Service Management.
 - **Create New - No Data**
     This creates a blank company without setup data.